- Definition of a Transfer Applicant

 Official high school/secondary school transcripts must include coursework and grade performance from 9th through 12th grade.
 Applicants may submit GED results in place of a high school transcript.

-Official high school transcripts must be submitted through an online ordering system or eTranscript service (such as Parchment, eScrip-Safe, or Scribbles) or sent via postal mail directly to the Office of Admission.
+Official high school transcripts must be submitted by your high school via the application platform (Common App or Coalition Application), through an online ordering system or eTranscript service, or sent via postal mail directly to the Office of Admission.
 Transcripts will not be accepted by fax or email.

 - Standardized Testing